+ Profile + Job

 You and your partner might have differing opinions on whether to provide dinner for your babysitter or not.
 To some people, it just seems polite, while others feel it's totally unnecessary when you're paying them to do a job.

 Do you provide dinner for a babysitter?
-It's the polite thing to do.
+It's polite to provide dinner for your babysitter.
 While the etiquette surrounding this varies a lot by region, almost any babysitter would appreciate being provided food if they're going to be watching your children over dinner time.

 If you've never had a babysitter before, you might be unsure if you're expected to provide food for them.
 In this article, I'll go over whether you should feed your babysitter, what types of foods to leave for them, and more.